Dog Seizures: What Every Pet Owner Should Know

-Nothing is as unsettling as seeing your usually blithe pooch have a seizure, whether subtle or severe.
+Nothing is as unsettling as seeing your usually blithe pooch have a dog seizure, whether subtle or severe.
 Your four-legged friend may arch its neck extensively, swing its legs uncontrollably, or tauten its mouth in torment.
 However, as alarming as it may look, there are measures you could take to prevent and treat a dog seizure.
-Here’s the rundown on seizures in dogs….
+If you want the rundown on dog seizures, read on!

 What is a Dog Seizure Disorder and What Causes It?